HackListX/HackListX.github.io/index.md

 This is a list of Hacking Streamers derived from the original Hacklists [here](https://docs.google.com/document/d/1A75GwKln1aQDO7jn3w8HSh_bNC978bXtuJhkIX_fv5A/edit?usp=sharing) and [here](https://docs.google.com/spreadsheets/d/1gE4Z94ZoihunPdPDvXQ9kwOL-YbRqtou4yQj7686gXI/edit?usp=sharing).
 While I continue to maintain those, there is a collaborative version [here](https://infosecstreams.github.io/) that motivated me to create this version while and learn new skills.

-Please contribute missing streams or errors in [this Discord](https://discord.gg/C9k5tJYHcr).
+Please join [this Discord](https://discord.gg/C9k5tJYHcr) to suggest other content creators or discuss hacking.
+Hope to see you there.

 ## Streamers